Me.jpg

 Why?

-Possibly because in America, Howell has kept a low profile.
-Or because in Japan, between the two collections (Margaret Howell and MHL) there are something close to 100 stores.
+Familiar because in Japan, between the two collections (Margaret Howell and MHL) there are something close to 100 stores.
+New because in America, Howell has kept a low profile.

 I don’t really know.

-But when I saw a listing for a podcast interview with her, I listened to try to understand.
+But when I saw a listing for a podcast interview with her, I listened.

-This conversation, with home design impresario Matt Gibberd on his program “Homing In,” finds Howell late in her career, both successful and contemplative.
+The interview, with home design impresario Matt Gibberd on his program “Homing In,” found Howell late in her career, sounding both successful and contemplative.

-Despite the templated format of the interview, one in a series in which Gibberd gently pries into his sitters’ top three favorite favorite living spaces, Howell managed to pack-in more wise thoughts about design, craft, and living with purpose than I think I have ever heard in a single conversation.
+Despite the templated format of the interview - it is one in a series in which Gibberd gently pries into his sitters’ top three favorite favorite living spaces - Howell managed to pack more wise thoughts about design, craft, and living with purpose than I think I have ever heard in a single conversation.

-On both clothing and living spaces, Howell is plain-spoken and clear.
-Her thoughts voiced quietly.
-There is nothing extra or decorative.
-On any given topic (materials, partnerships, inspirations) her words ring both specific and universal.
+On both clothing and living spaces, Howell was plain spoken and clear.
+Her thoughts were voiced quietly.
+There was nothing extra or decorative.
+On any given topic (materials, partnerships, inspirations) her words rang both specific and universal.
 It lead me to the thought that she was the brand before there were any products.

 My goal with this post is to get you to listen to the interview, so I won't give away much more.